 This is useful for finding electrical shorts, because if you plug it into a 10 amp mini fuse location and get a reading of 20 amps draw you know the 10 amp fuse will blow the second you plug it in.

 As an added bonus the fuse buddy pro can be used as an all purpose amp meter with the included 30A test clips.
 It also has a handy data hold feature and auto power off function so it won’t eat batteries.

 I personally enjoy working on automotive electrical systems.
 You get to use your brain.
 Many car electrical problems are like solving mysteries.
 Electrical work on cars is one of the cleaner tasks.

 As a car technician, there are plenty of dirty and not so fun operations to go around.
 If you spend some time at becoming an ace when it comes to electrical problems your skills will bring you higher pay and plenty of challenging cleaner car repairs.

 My General Motors sponsored electrical instructor all the way back in 1985 saw the advantages of becoming well-trained in automotive electronics.
 The need for these skills today in my opinion is even more important.

-A closely related page to this one provides a more in-depth look at circuit protection devises and the many different kinds of automotive fuses.
+A closely related page to this electrical shorts article provides a more in-depth look at circuit protection devises and the many different kinds of automotive fuses.

 The YouFixCars.com Homepage for this automobile website provides a short, pun intended, but sweet rundown of the types of tools and information that is available for site visitors.